PoisotLab/ms_network_prediction/manuscript.md

 would improve our understanding of how species function within ecosystems and inform conservation efforts for protecting species, communities and ecosystems.

-## Who would benefit from better prediction of species interaction networks?
+## Who would benefit from prediction of species interaction networks?

 Reliable predictions for biodiversity change are increasingly sought after in international conservation programs (e.g. IPBES and GEO BON), and